ringo380/lessoncraft/README.md

 ## FAQ

-### How can I connect to a published port from the outside world?

-If you need to access your services from outside, use the following URL pattern `http://ip<hyphen-ip>-<session_jd>-<port>.direct.labs.play-with-docker.com` (i.e: http://ip2-135-3-b8ir6vbg5vr00095iil0-8080.direct.labs.play-with-docker.com).

 ### Why is LessonCraft running in ports 80 and 443?
 Can I change that?

 No, it needs to run on those ports for DNS resolve to work.
 Ideas or suggestions about how to improve this